M7Tro/comp2011/labs/lab1/notes.md

 Command suggested for compilation: g++ -std=c++11 lab1.cpp -o lab1

 To edit the same word in multiple places, select the word and use Ctrl+D / Cmd+D.

+DS_Store — or Desktop Services Store — files for each folder.
+These files are useful for keeping track of metadata and folder settings, like folder view options, sort options, and icon size and position

+You can view the timeline of changes in VS Code using View -> Open View -> Timeline (gets cluttered with autosave)

+Anywhere on the file do a double-tap and press Format Document to ... format the document.
+It means making the source code less ugly with spaces, tabs/indentation.